Month 2, Day 12, Friday 8:00 p.m.

 “You are forbidden from doing such a thing!”
 Gera said, raising her voice more than she had intended in her sudden fear.

 Miles frowned back at her, uncowed.
 “She is not actually that scary at all, you know.
-Maybe she could teach me some actual magic!”
+Maybe she could teach me some real magic!”

 Gera placed a hand on her forehead, trying to press back her budding headache.
 “Go back to bed immediately, child.
 Why did your sleep team even let you leave?
 Are they just lazing about in your room?”